Single Leg Step-Up On Bench

 Tips & Tricks

-• Breathe out as you step up and inhale as you lower yourself back down to maximize oxygen flow.
+• Breathe out as you stand and inhale as you lower so the trunk stays braced without holding tension unnecessarily.

 Frequently Asked Questions

-• What muscles does the Single Leg Step-up on Bench work?
+• What muscles does Single Leg Step-Up On Bench work most?

 Related Exercises